When to Replace Your Watch Battery: The Complete Guide

 How long should a watch battery last?

-A standard three-hand quartz watch typically runs 2-3 years on a battery.
-Watches with additional complications drain faster - chronographs may need replacement every 12-18 months.
+A standard three-hand quartz watch typically runs 2 to 3 years.
+Watches with additional complications drain faster chronographs may need replacement every 12 to 18 months.
 High-efficiency movements extend this significantly: the Swiss ETA 901.001 used in the Söner Nostalgia collection runs 11 years on a single battery.

 Can I replace a watch battery myself?

-Yes, with the right tools and care.
-The main risks are scratching the case during opening, incorrect gasket reseating (affecting water resistance), and installing the wrong battery type.
-For watches rated at 5 ATM or above, professional replacement is recommended because the gasket and water resistance need testing after the case is resealed.
+Yes, with the right tools and care, for snap-back cases with no water resistance requirement.
+The main risks are scratching the case during opening, incorrect gasket reseating affecting water resistance, and installing the wrong battery type.
+For watches rated at 5 ATM or above, professional replacement is recommended because the gasket and water resistance need testing after resealing.

 Will replacing the battery affect my watch's water resistance?

 Potentially, if the gasket is not correctly reseated or has deteriorated.
 Gaskets should be inspected and replaced if necessary during every battery change.
-A professional watchmaker will test the water resistance seal after replacement - this is worth requesting explicitly if your watch has a meaningful water resistance rating.
+A professional watchmaker will test water resistance after replacement.
+For watches with a meaningful water resistance rating, request this explicitly when having the battery replaced.

 How do I avoid frequent battery replacements?

 Choose a watch with a high-efficiency movement.
 The Swiss ETA 901.001 achieves 11 years.
-Avoid unnecessary use of power-hungry functions like backlights and alarms.
+Avoid unnecessary use of power-hungry functions.
 Store the watch at moderate temperature when not in use.
-If you want to eliminate battery replacement entirely, consider an automatic movement - no battery, powered entirely by wrist motion.
-For the full comparison, see our guide to the best affordable watches for every budget.
+If you want to eliminate battery replacement entirely, choose an automatic movement powered by wrist motion, no battery required.
+See our automatic vs quartz rectangular watches guide for the full comparison.

 What is the best watch to avoid battery replacement?

-For quartz: the Swiss ETA 901.001 with its 11-year battery life is the best practical option - used in the Söner Nostalgia collection.
-For those who want to avoid batteries entirely: an automatic watch powered by wrist motion.
-For the full range of options, see our guide to the best rectangular watches in 2026.
+For quartz: the Swiss ETA 901.001 with its 11-year battery life is the best practical option, used in the Söner Nostalgia collection from $520.
+For those who want to avoid batteries entirely: the Söner Amorous automatic from $620, powered entirely by wrist motion.
+For the full range of options, see our best rectangular watches in 2026.

 Blog Highlights